Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - Over 170 election workers worked at a Voting Place during Voting Days.

-- 94% of survey respondents expressed positive feedback about the level of service at Elections Markham’s Voting Places.
+- 94% of survey respondents expressed positive feedback about the level of service they received at Elections Markham’s Voting Places.

-- Encourage voters to report any accessibility issues they encounter at a voting place so that they can be quickly corrected.
+- Encourage voters to report any accessibility issues they encounter at a voting place so that they can be dealt with in real-time.

 - Explore additional wayfinding tools to help voters navigate larger buildings hosting a voting place.